sahil87/bloghugo/content/blog/switching-to-hugo-from-hexo.md

 - [ ] Need to add tags apart from just categories in the template.
 A nice challenge!
 - [X] Need to figure out shortcodes for youtube and fontawesome.
 (About us page dependent on that)
-- [ ] To figure out how to publish to sahil.cc (to a separate github repo to allow https)
+- [X] To figure out how to publish to sahil.cc (to a separate github repo to allow https)
-- [ ] How are images used in hugo?
+- [X] How are images used in hugo?
+- [ ] Copy all posts